-Iana Sundari Malcolm was raised by her Yoga loving parents, between New York City and Yogaville, an ashram in the Blue Ridge Mountains of Virginia.
+Iana Sundari Malcolm was raised by her Yoga loving parents, between Harlem, NY and Yogaville, an ashram in the Blue Ridge Mountains of Virginia.

 At 27 she lost her mother to Breast Cancer and at 31 years old Iana Sundari lost her father to Brain Cancer.